 In this recipe, I have cooked everything in one-pot, using the pot-in-pot technique in my electrical pressure cooker, Instant Pot.
 Since chicken and basmati rice have the same cook time (6 minutes on high pressure), it is a great combination to make in one-pot.
 Watch the video above to see how easy this process is.

-Here is my recipe for authentic and traditional BUTTER CHICKEN, give it a shot, I promise you, it’ll be worth your time!
+If you have more time, here is my recipe for authentic and traditional BUTTER CHICKEN.
+With an extra sauting step, it adds a whole new dimension of flavor.
+Give it a shot, I promise you, it’ll be worth your time!

 - 1 teaspoon salt